ananyabchetia/contaminated/README.md

 ### 2. all_datasets

-### Stores all datasets used in the reporting and analysis for this project:
+### Stores all dataset folders used in the reporting and analysis for this project:

 #### a.
 FOIA - Public records of odor complaints from the wood treatment facility in Eugene, Oregon.